CaityHeath/data-structures-and-algorithms/coding-challenges/401/graph/README.md

 ## Approach & Efficiency
 My adjacency list graph is comprised of an object containing keys and value pairs.
-The values at each key is an array which serves as a list of the node's neighbors.
+The value at each key is an array which serves as a list of the node's neighbors.

 ### Big O of an Adjacency List